GuidanceMantras/GuidanceMantras/README.md

 - Parents have to leave ego for the sake of kids
 - Develope self-consciouness for yourself /teach your kids
 - Learn/Teach self management for yourself/for your kids
+- Self-management, self-control, self-love defines your personalities and character when nobody is there to watch/look-out in your life.
+-

 ### Improve Speaking and your voice
 - Use Tongue exercises such as like this one https://www.youtube.com/watch?v=HHRNcIPxijY